|Text on Button||JACK DANIEL'S LYNCHBURG LEMONADE|

 White company name and larger, yellow product name in a rising text ribbon on a black background.

 The drink was originally created, however, by an Alabama restaurant and lounge owner in 1980 by the name of Tony Mason.
-Mason claimed that a Jack Daniel's sales representative came into his restaurant, tried the drink, and somehow learned the recipe.
-A year later the distillery launched a nation-wide campaign promoting the drink.
+Mason claimed that a Jack Daniel's sales representative came into his restaurant, tried the drink, and learned the recipe.
+A year later, the distillery launched a nation-wide campaign promoting the drink.
 Mason subsequently filed a lawsuit—Mason v.
 Jack Daniel Distillery.
 Although the final disposition of the case is unknown, the case went all the way to the Alabama civil appellate court.

 <p>Holmes, R. L. (1987, August 5).
 Mason v.
 Jack Daniel Distillery, 518 So.
 2d 130.
 Retrieved August 04, 2020, from https://www.courtlistener.com/opinion/1953880/mason-v-jack-daniel-disti…;